Published in Marketing and Strategy Terms category by MBA Skool Team

+Visual merchandising is an important aspect in marketing and helps sales at the moment of truth.
 Several marketers advocate the theory of moments of truth.
 According to them, there are two moments of truth for a consumer.
 The First Moment of Truth (FMOT) is the one where a consumer sees a product and buys it.
-The Second Moment of Truth (SMOT) comes when a consumer actually uses the product.
-Visual Merchandising aims at capturing the FMOT so as to persuade a buyer into buying a particular product.
+The Second Moment of Truth (SMOT) comes when a consumer actually uses the product or merchandise.
+Visual merchandising aims at capturing the FMOT so as to persuade a buyer into buying a particular product.
 In low involvement products like confectionaries, placement of products in a store and their visibility plays a huge part in their sales.